 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
 Discontinue the gauze pads when the bleeding stops.
 If bleeding continues, please call for further instructions.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, a plastic bag, or a towel filled with ice on the cheek over the area of surgery.
-Apply the ice 30 minutes on and 30 minutes off for the first 36 hours.
+Apply the ice for 30 minutes on and then 30 minutes off for the first 36 hours.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 The night of surgery, no rinsing is needed.
 48 hours after surgery, the Peridex® should be used twice daily, after waking up in the morning and before bed.
 Be sure to gently swish for at least 30 seconds before gently spitting it out.
 Warm salt water rinses should be used in addition to twice a day Peridex rinses (1 teaspoon of salt dissolved in an 8-ounce cup of warm water) should be used at least 2 times a day as well, especially after meals.
 Brushing your teeth and the healing abutments is fine; however, avoid brushing directly over sutures until they have dissolved on their own.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.